 The present Detailed Regulations shall come into operation on the day on which the Parcel Post Agreement comes into force and shall have the same duration as the Agreement.
-Both the English and Dutch texts of these Detailed Regulations shall be considered as originals.
 The Post Offices concerned shall, however, have the power by mutual consent to modify the details from time to time.

-Done in duplicate at Bandoeng on the 19th day of February 1935 and at Kuala Lumpur on the 26th day of February 1935.
+Done in duplicate at Cairo the first day of February, 1936, and at Kuala Lumpur the twenty-ninth day of February, 1936.